vikas-lamba/obs-scrum/README.md

 ## Burn Down Charts

-In the in the [burndow-charts folder](https://github.com/openSUSE/obs-scrum/tree/master/burndow-charts) you can find the current and old burn charts, as well as [instructions to generate them](https://github.com/openSUSE/obs-scrum/tree/master/burndow-charts).
+In the [burndow-charts folder](https://github.com/openSUSE/obs-scrum/tree/master/burndow-charts) you can find the current and old burn charts, as well as [instructions to generate them](https://github.com/openSUSE/obs-scrum/tree/master/burndow-charts).

 ## Meeting Templates